 How you go about naming and organizing channels is one of the most important aspects of keeping a team on task and productive.
-For small teams, it’s good to set up channels for each project, use integrations to alert people about shared resources, direct frequent discussions into topic-based channels, and set aside a few channels just for fun.
+For small teams, it’s good to set up channels for each project, use integrations to alert people about shared resources and direct frequent discussions into topic-based channels.
+To build morale, encourage a welcoming atmosphere and engage colleagues on non-work topics, set aside a few channels just for fun.

 For this hypothetical lab group, I’d suggest the following:

-- Rename #general to #announcements.
-Have the professor/advisor post updates there instead of sending email to all.
-Optionally, lock it down to only allow posts from Slack admins, directing discussion elsewhere.
-This makes for an easier-to-skim channel of just the most important things.
+#announcementschannel.
+Have the professor/advisor post updates there instead of sending emails.
+Optionally, lock it down to only allow posts from Slack admins, directing discussion to other channels.
+This makes for an easier-to-skim main channel of just the most important things.

 4. Apps and Integrations